Unan1mous: Finale

 On Wednesday, May 10, 2006, the final vote was taken.
 Tarah received the necessary 6 votes (out of 7; her vote was for Jameson) to win the game, and won $382,193 as a result.

 Broadcast information

 Unan1mous was broadcast on eight consecutive Wednesday nights, from March 22 to May 10.
 It was broadcast in the 9:30 pm time slot, immediately after American Idol (the actual start time for each episode was 9:32 pm).
 The premiere episode attracted an audience of 15.84 million viewers in the United States, with most of the other episodes attracting between 12 and 14.5 million viewers.
 Despite these high ratings, the show did not return for a second season, presumably due to high production costs.

 The show aired in Australia on Fox8.
-It was also broadcast in Sweden on TV6 and in the Netherlands on RTL5.
+It was also broadcast in Sweden on TV6 and in the Netherlands on RTL 5.

 International versions

 Versions of the show have aired in Italy, Kenya, Spain, Norway and in the United Kingdom (where the show is called Unanimous).
 A version in Russia called Who does NOT want to be a millionaire? aired starting on October 4, 2008 on the Russian TNT channel.
 An Indian adaptation of the show, known as The Player, aired on December 12, 2009 on Channel V (now Fox Music Asia).